 It is awarded to you as you action – determination, self-accountability, motivation and mindfulness.

-What no one tells you is that its possible to WAHM all types of wrong and not get to enjoy any of the good stuff.
-You can end up working more for less, and be trapped in an online business that does not give you freedom and profit.
+What no one tells you is that it’s possible to WAHM all types of wrong and not get to enjoy any of the good stuff.
+You have to actually learn how to work from home, otherwise, you can end up working more for less, and be trapped in an online business that does not give you freedom and profit.